8 Top Legal Research Tools for Legal Professionals

 The Caselaw Access Project (CAP) is one of the most ambitious free legal research resources available today.
 Backed by Harvard Law School, it gives open access to millions of U.S. court decisions, including historic rulings and modern opinions.

-For researchers, law students, and those with a legal scholarship, CAP is a powerful way to study how the law has evolved over time.
+For researchers, law students, and legal scholars, CAP is a powerful way to study how the law has evolved over time.

 Source: Case.law